raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 may conclude that there is likely to be a NAT gateway on the path, and accordingly request a lower keepalive interval.

-For environments where there is a NAT gateway or firewalls on the path, it is RECOMMENDED that clients request, and servers grant, a keepalive interval of 15 minutes.
+For environments where there may be NAT gateways or firewalls on the path, it is RECOMMENDED that clients request, and servers grant, a keepalive interval of 15 minutes.
 In other environments it is RECOMMENDED that clients request, and servers grant, a keepalive interval of 60 minutes.